-If you feel you might have witnessed an illegal business cartel, do the right thing and help us stop cartels by reporting them to us on our stop cartels page.
+If you feel you might have witnessed an illegal business cartel, do the right thing and help us stop cartels by reporting them to us on our 'Cheating or Competing?' website.

 Protecting customers and ensuring businesses don’t collude to distort competition is what we are here to do – and ‘business cartels’ are some of the most serious practices we’re out to stop.